-Locally, Dr. Bruce Frankel, professsor of neurosurgery at the Medical University, said the situation was troubling because 17,000 vials of the apparently fungus-tainted product were shipped to 76 medical facilities in 23 states, including two clinics in the Lowcountry.
+Frankel said the situation is troubling because 17,700 single-dose vials of the potentially fungus-tainted product were shipped to 76 medical facilities in 23 states, including two clinics in the Lowcountry.

-He said the situation has the potential for becoming much worse.
+Frankel said the situation has the potential to become much worse.

 “Especially with the number of vials of this stuff floating around.
 It could be catastrophic,” he said.

-Infections after a spinal injection of a steroid for pain relief are very rare, Frankel said.
+Infections after a spinal injection are rare, he said.

 Fungal meningitis is not contagious.
 The infection is typically seen in people with poorly functioning immune systems, such as those receiving chemotherapy or people diagnosed with HIV or severe diabetes, he said.